Quantile Digest Functions¶

 A quantile digest is a data sketch which stores approximate percentile

-and it takes a parameter which must be one of bigint
+and it takes a parameter which must be one of bigint, double or

 Functions¶